leecallen35/find-SRs/README.md

-# find-forex-SRs
+# find-SRs
-This program detects support & resistance zones in historical forex data.
-It is written to use Dukascopy downloaded data in CSV format.
+This program detects support & resistance zones in historical [forex] data.
+It is written to use data from Dukascopy in CSV format.

 My first publicly released Python code and my first Github submission.
 I am obviously not a Python coder.
-Please be gentle!
+Please be gentle.

+And please improve this program!!!

 Testing to verify code: